Planning a trip to Costa Rica?

 Here are some options if your vacation allows for a few more days.
 Adventurous types may be interested in a rafting trip through miles of tropical scenery on the Pacuare River, or perhaps an excursion to the lesser-visited Osa Peninsula.
 There is a great self-drive itinerary for families, too.

 Jam-packed with thrilling experiences, this five-day itinerary highlights rafting on the Pacuare River, which flows for about 70 miles towards the Caribbean Sea.
-This is one of the best rafting experiences in the region and is popular destination for whitewater rafting.
-The trip also includes an excursion in one of the country's top surf spots in Puerto Viejo.
+This is one of the best rafting experiences in the region and is a popular destination for whitewater rafting.
+The trip also includes an excursion to one of the country's top surf spots in Puerto Viejo.

-For those interested in heading south along the Pacific, here’s a great five-day itinerary in Osa Peninsula.
+For those interested in heading south along the Pacific, here’s a great five-day itinerary on the Osa Peninsula.
 Located at the remote edge of Costa Rica, featuring well-preserved forests brimming with wildlife.
 In just under a week, get to fully explore this gem of biodiversity through hiking, scuba diving, and participating in various other activities.